Wafd Party: Rise

 The Wafd was denied its request to go to London and speak with the home government, nor were they allowed to attend the Paris peace conference.
 The Wafd counteracted this by publishing memos and giving speeches ensuring that the delegations in Paris would know what the real Egyptian delegation desired.
 Zaghloul became a popular figure amongst the Egyptian public and was able to arouse popular discontent at Egyptian's continued status as a British protectorate.
 British authorities arrested Zaghloul and three other leaders and had them exiled to the island of Malta in 1919.
 These deportations caused the opposite effect to that the British had hoped, and though attempts were made to keep it quiet, word spread and eventually led to a strike of law students.
-This strike became a demonstration with chants including "Long live Saad. … Long live Independence".
+This strike became a demonstration with chants including "Long live Saad! … Long live Independence!"
 This started the Egyptian Revolution of 1919, and in the following days many more began to strike and the government and courts shut down entirely.
 Several riots and other disturbances broke out over Egypt, which were gradually suppressed by the British.
 The British then released Saad Zaghloul and his followers, hoping to create a rift in the Wafd leadership.
-However, the party became more unified and the strikes continued.
+However, the party became more unified, and the strikes continued.
+The symbol used by the protesters was a crescent placed next to a cross on a plain green flag, Indicating the sense of national unity between Muslim and Christian Egyptians in facing the British occupation.
+And as the Wafd were seen as the revolution's party, the crescent and cross ultimately became the symbol of the Wafd.

 The Wafd was now becoming a true party and one with widespread support of the people.
 The delegation made its way to Paris only to hear that U.S. President Woodrow Wilson supported the British Protectorate of Egypt.
 Although at this point the British were still in control, the Wafd was effectively leading the people of Egypt.
 In 1920, the British protectorate ended and the Wafd was placed in control of Egypt.
-The party rapidly became the dominant political organization in the country and was the governing party (albeit in a subordinate role to the executive power of the king) through most of the liberal period which came to an end with the rise of Gamal Abdel Nasser.
+The party rapidly became the dominant political organization in the country through most of the liberal period which came to an end with the rise of Gamal Abdel Nasser.